bonitasoft/bonita-labs-doc/md/getting_started.md

 ## Installation

 Installation can be done in a *Evaluation* or *Production* mode.
-The major difference between those mode is that Elasticsearch and ICI server are provided in Docker container for evaluation mode and don't allow to connect to an existing Elasticsearch cluster.
+The major difference between those modes is that in the evaluation mode, Elasticsearch and ICI servers are provided in a Docker container and do not allow to connect to an existing Elasticsearch cluster.

 :::info
 Check all [pre-requisites](./prerequisites.md) prior to install.